 In the United States, states and local election jurisdictions are largely responsible for administering federal elections.
 States regulate activities like voting methods and setting time periods for voting on or before Election Day.
 Among other things, local jurisdictions register eligible voters, design ballots, arrange for polling places, and count ballots.

-- Federal law generally requires all polling places for federal elections to be accessible to all voters, and have a system for casting ballots that is accessible for people with disabilities.
+Federal law generally requires all polling places for federal elections to be accessible to all voters, and that these polling places have a system for casting ballots that is accessible for people with disabilities.
 However, election officials and advocates have reported challenges like physical obstacles to entry, voting equipment not being set up properly, and some voters facing difficulties marking paper mail ballots.
-The Election Assistance Commission (EAC) serves as an information clearinghouse on elections issues and provides resources to help election officials administer federal elections, including information on accessibility.
-But it doesn’t regularly collect feedback about those resources or officials’ needs.
+The EAC, as part of its information clearinghouse role, has created a variety of resources to assist election officials in ensuring accessible voting for people with disabilities.
+It is working to collect and incorporate feedback from election officials on the usefulness of these resources.

 Polling Place with a Make-shift Ramp That Could Impede Voters with Disabilities

 Federal law requires that states provide certain voter registration opportunities, such as when an individual obtains a driver’s license.
 States can also provide additional opportunities, such as online registration.
 Establishing infrastructure for online registration requires time and money, but can generate savings and enhance accuracy, such as by reducing the need for local election officials to manually process paper registration forms.
 Both states and local jurisdictions also work to maintain accurate voter registration lists, but have struggled to ensure that these lists capture all changes in registrants’ information (such as when people do not notify the U.S. Postal Service when they move).